Whitewater Draw Wildlife Area

 Located in southeastern Arizona.
 Typically thought of as a major roost site for Sandhill Crane, Whitewater Draw offers excellent waterfowling as well.
 During wet years numerous waterfowl can be found in and around this Wildlife Area.
 There is a seasonal closure on hunting during the Crane hunt, which typically falls in November-early December.
 The Department currently manages Whitewater Draw for waterfowl, cranes, and other wetland associated birds.

 Many people visit Whitewater Draw each winter to experience the memorable sights and sounds of more than 20,000 sandhill cranes.
 These birds spend the night standing in Whitewater Draw’s shallow waters to evade predators, and then fly out each morning to feed and socialize in the surrounding area.
-They return to Whitewater Draw in the afternoon and evening.
+They return to Whitewater Draw in the

 The number of wintering sandhill cranes in the area has increased dramatically since the 1950s, probably in response to the abundant food (primarily corn) available in harvested grain fields.
 This area is now the best sandhill crane-viewing site in Arizona.
-View the live web cam.

 In addition to sandhill cranes, Whitewater Draw’s waters attract many kinds of ducks, geese, herons, egrets, shorebirds, gulls and terns.
 Hunting in the grasslands or soaring overhead are prairie and peregrine falcons and wintering hawks.
 Spring and fall are good times to spot migratory birds.
 Surrounding grasslands nurture a wealth of quail, doves, sparrows and songbirds throughout the year.